S-Mukherjee98/assignment/README.md

 POST /api/login/ – Login and receive JWT tokens

 POST /api/logout/ – Logout and blacklist the refresh token

+POST /api/profile/ – To get the profile

+POST /api/secure-data/ – simulation of kafka

+POST /api/rest-password/ – To reset the password

+POST /api/test/ – Test API which returns a message only

 Profile
 GET /api/profile/ – View logged-in user's profile